dlandon/unraid-snap-DEPRECATED/README.md

 Version 5.12 - Fixed mount and unmount of disks with multiple partitions.
 SNAP should only mount the first partition on the disk.

 Version 5.13 - Minor UI issues.

+Version 5.14 - SNAP drives are now unmounted when the unRAID array is stopped.
+Moved packages to the snap.plg where they belong.
+Updated to latest inotify package.
+Fixed "No Fs" indicator when stopping a preclear and the disk has a valid file system.
+Created ntfs-3g plugin to install ntfs-3g driver needed for writing to ntfs disks.